TooTallNate/SandboxJS/README.md

 sandbox.
 If there is an error while loading (like the file was not found), then this function will throw.
 This function is highly discouraged, since synchronous network activity blocks the browser, making it appear to _freeze_!
-Also, underneath this function uses `XMLHttpRequest`s, which are limited by the [Same Origin Policy][SameOriginPolicy].
+Also, underneath this function uses `XMLHttpRequest`s, which are restricted by the [Same Origin Policy][SameOriginPolicy].
 In other words, this function will ONLY work with files from the SAME DOMAIN.

 [DeanEdwards]: http://dean.edwards.name/weblog/2006/11/sandbox/